Jeyster/manning-final-project/README.md

 JNDI name: java:/LoginDS
 connection url: jdbc:mysql://localhost:3306/login

+Create a database on phpmyadmin with this name : login

 #what you have to know about this login app

 * the connected user is registered in the session: if you want to disconnect, go to the login page (its first effect is to remove the user from the session)